Start using our new user interface: Genome Detective Platform

 • Serotype 1

-• Genotype III: A and B
+• Genotype III: A(1-4), B

-• Genotype IV: A-C
+• Genotype IV: A, B(1-2), C

-• Genotype VI: A and B
+• Genotype VII: A, B

 • Serotype 2